-Graggonspeak September 2020
+Graggonspeak October 2020

 by Austin Gragg

 To best utilize your time reading these reviews, I’ll stick to mentioning my favorites from the chosen publications each month.
 Think of this as reader’s advisory from a former librarian and fellow SFF geek.

 The bigger sibling to this column “Graggonspeak Quarterly” appears in Space & Time Magazine’s regular publications.
 Please check out the quarterly Graggonspeak for book reviews, news, and more.

 This monthly recommendation list is noticeably smaller compared to last time around – hang with me as this might continue to flux slightly until I find a sweet spot.
 But this month, I tried to narrow my recommendations to just four spots for favorites to see how a smaller list might work.
 Now, keep in mind there’s simply too many short fiction publications to keep track of all of them.
 But I think we’ve landed here with a list that supplies some entertainment as well as hope for these interesting and uncertain times – and includes some spooky stories, of course, for Halloween.
 I hope you enjoy these stories as much as I did.
 Please consider supporting these publishers and authors if you enjoyed the recommendations in this list.
 Happy Halloween!

 Wash your hands and stay safe!